threefoldtech/quantum-storage/README.md

 # Quantum Storage Filesystem

-Quantum Storage is a FUSE filesystem that uses mechanisms of forward error correction (Reed Solomon codes) to make sure data (files and metadata) are stored in multiple remote places in a way that we can afford losing `x` number of locations without losing the data.
+Quantum Storage is a FUSE filesystem that uses mechanisms of forward looking error correcting codes to make sure data (files and metadata) are stored in multiple remote places in a way that we can afford losing `x` number of locations without losing the data.
 There is other factors that are involved into this operation like encryption.
 Please check [0-stor](https://github.com/threefoldtech/0-stor_v2) documentations for details.

 The aim is to support unlimited local storage with remote backends for offload and backup which cannot be broken, even by a quantum computer.